FactoryXCode/MfPack/MfPack/Samples/MfPlayer X2/Docs/MfPlayer_X2_Architecture_and_Chromecast.md

 ## 6. Chromecast Architecture

-### 6.1 Public facade and ownership
+### 6.1 Public `TMfCast` main interface and ownership

 MfPlayer X2 creates one `TMfCast` instance with transcoding enabled.
-The form uses only the facade's public operations: discovery, device enumeration,
+The form uses only the main interface's public operations: discovery, device enumeration,
 `Cast`, play, pause, seek, disconnect, and state queries.
 It does not construct
 or retain a channel, controller, HTTP server, publisher, remuxer, or transcoder.